Packaged Units 101

 Typically, people replace their existing HVAC equipment with the same kind.
 However, it's important to know why you should choose a particular type of appliance over another.

 If your habitat is more inland, like the Midwest, then a dual-fuel packaged unit would be the best option.
-It'll have the capacity to quickly cool and heat the home in Summer and Winter months while taking full advantage of the higher efficiency of the heat pump during the transitionary months.
+It'll have the capacity to quickly cool and heat the home in Summer and Winter while taking full advantage of the heat pump's higher efficiency during the transitionary months.

 No matter where you reside -- if you live in a home where space is limited, a packaged unit may be exactly what you need.
 If you ever have questions or need help deciding which HVAC products will be the best for your home, we're here to help!